isc-projects/kea/doc/guide/netconf.rst

                }
            ],

-           // Similar to other Kea components, Netconf also uses logging.
+           // Similar to other Kea components, NETCONF also uses logging.
            "loggers": [
                {
                    "name": "kea-netconf",